Pickleball Grip Pressure

 General Guidelines

-• 4–5: Ideal for dinks, third-shot drops, and finesse play.
+• 4–5: Ideal for touch shots – dinks, drops, resets.

 Shot TypeRecommended Grip PressureReason

-Volleys & Blocks6–7Maintains stability under quick exchanges
+Volleys & Blocks6–7Creates stability during fast exchanges

 Common Grip Pressure Mistakes